|Name:||Dumbbell Rear Deltoid Raise|

 Dumbbell Rear Deltoid Raise Tips

-- This isn’t meant to be a heavy lift so don’t try to lift more than you can.
+- The dumbbell rear delt raise is not meant to be a heavy lift so don’t try to lift more than you can.
 If you have to start with the little pink dumbbells, then so be it! 😀

 - Keep your upper arms perpendicular (i.e. at a 90° angle) to torso at all times.
 Don’t allow your elbows to travel behind, or in front of, your shoulders.